mihanovak1024/mihanovak1024.github.io/_posts/2022-01-25-learning-a-new-stack.md

 I started with the [Frontend roadmap](https://roadmap.sh/frontend), jumped to [React roadmap](https://roadmap.sh/react) and returned to finish the Frontend roadmap.
-After the finished Frontend and React roadmaps and a completed React website, I went to watch a few videos on React Native and started to build my own app.
+After the finished Frontend and React roadmaps and a completed React website, I went to watch a few videos on React and started to build my own app.

 # Studying Strategy